Rkirthi1234/SmartBot-VirtualAssistant/README.md

 - Language Translator – Translates sentences into 20+ languages.

-- Sentiment Analysis – Detects whether your message is positive, negative, or neutral.

 - Custom Conversations – Responds to predefined conversational phrases for a personal touch.

 # Installation: